-Join our two-year pre-registration Masters course in Occupational Therapy, validated by the HCPC.
-Study in Chelmsford or Cambridge.
+Join our two-year pre-registration Masters course in Occupational Therapy, validated by the HCPC and accredited by the Royal College of Occupational Therapists (RCOT).

 Occupational therapists help people to live, not just exist – enabling them to do the things they need and want to do, and regain quality of life.